CastielWong/MiniInstagram/django_101.md

 Django would generate a plural variable which is equal to `object_list` in the html, like `posts` for model Post.

-Install django-annoying for toggling like icon: `pip install django-annoying`
+Install django-annoying for toggling, like icon flipped: `pip install django-annoying`